pokergeist/USB-Relay-Enclosure/README.md

 ## Fitment

 The DSD board snaps snuggly into place once the USB plug end is carefully inserted through the USB window opposite of the ribbed end.
 Then just press down and everything should snap gently into place.
 There is a cable port opposite the USB window that allows you to insert wires into the NO, COM, and NC ports such that you can secure them with the terminal screws from above.

+It may help to shorten the leads of the wire terminal connector with a pair of "nippy" or flush cutter pliers so that they don't catch on the edge of the enclosure, but new lower case and larger USB window has resolved the issue for me.

 The lid simply snaps on.